particle-iot/docs/src/content/integrations/integrations/aws.md

 2. Ensure your AWS user has permissions to perform `dynamodb:PutItem` operations on the table.
 3. In the webhook configuration, insert the ARN in the designated field and provide the AWS user's key pair for authentication.

-Continue with the [AWS access configiration](#aws-access-configuration) steps below.
+Continue with the [AWS access configuration](#aws-access-configuration) steps below.

 ### Policy creation - DynamoDB